 Focus on creating a loose, but structured, routine that can help you keep your daily pace going.

 Depression can push you to give in to your fatigue.
 It may feel more powerful than preferred emotions.

 Try to push back and do something you love — something that’s pleasurable or meaningful.
 It could be playing an instrument, painting, hiking, or biking.

 The byproduct of engaging in meaningful activities can be a lift in your mood or energy, which can further motivate you to continue to engage in helpful activities that help with navigating symptoms.

 Music may be especially beneficial when performed in group settings, such as a musical ensemble or band.

 You can also reap some of the same rewards simply by listening.

-Mother Nature can have a powerful influence on depression.
+Spending time in nature can have a powerful influence on a person’s mood.

 Consider taking a walk at lunch among the trees or spending some time in your local park.
 Or plan a weekend hike.
 These activities can help you reconnect with nature and soak in some rays at the same time.

-Depression can tempt you to isolate yourself and withdraw from your friends and family, but face-to-face time can help wash away those tendencies.
+Depression can tempt you to isolate yourself and withdraw from people you love and trust, but face-to-face time can help wash away those tendencies.